aliumujib/StocksCompose/README.md

 # StockPortfolio

-Android project that consumes data from a websocket.
+Android project that consumes data from a json API.
 Built with MVVM, Kotlin Flow, Clean architecture.

 ## Prerequisite